melissawm/acquire-docs/docs/PythonAPI.md

 - `line_interval_us`: The time to scan one line in microseconds in a rolling shutter camera.

 - `binning`: How many adjacent pixels in each direction to combine by averaging.
-If binning is set to 1, no pixels will be combined.
+For example, if `binning` is set to 2, a 2x2 sqaure of pixels will be combined by averaging.
+If `binning` is set to 1, no pixels will be combined.

-- `pixel_type`: An instance of the `SampleType` class which specifies the numerical data type.
+- `pixel_type`: An instance of the `SampleType` class which specifies the numerical data type, for example u16, a 16-bit unsigned integer type.

 - `readout_direction`: An instance of the `Direction` class which specifies whether the data is readout forwards or backwards.

-- `offset`: A tuple of two integers representing the dark counts of the camera.
+- `offset`: A tuple of two integers representing the (x, y) offset in pixels of the image region of interest on the camera.

-- `shape`: A tuple of two integers representing the shape of the camera detector in pixels.
+- `shape`: A tuple of two integers representing the size in pixels of the image region of interest on the camera.

-- `input_triggers`: An instance of the `InputTriggers` class.
+- `input_triggers`: An instance of the `InputTriggers` class, which describes the trigger signals for starting acquisition, camera exposure, and acquiring a frame.

-- `output_triggers`: An instance of the `OutputTriggers` class.
+- `output_triggers`: An instance of the `OutputTriggers` class, which describes the trigger signals for the camera exposure, acquiring a frame, as well as any wait times for sending the trigger signal.

 - The `dict` method create a dictionary of a `CameraProperties` object's attributes.